sujalrabadiya/Web-Technology/CRUD-Operation/ERRORS.md

 ### **1. Setup and Installation Errors**
 - **Module Not Found**
-  - Error: `Error: Cannot find module 'express'`
+  - Error: `Error: Cannot find module 'express'`\
+    or `Error: Cannot find module '../user-router.js'`
-  - Cause: Dependencies are not installed.
+  - Cause: Dependencies are not installed.\
+    or Incorrect path in require statement.
-  - Solution: Run `npm install` to install required dependencies.
+  - Solution: Run `npm install` to install required dependencies.\
+    or Correct path in require statement.

 - **MongoDB Connection Failure**
   - Error: `MongoNetworkError: failed to connect to server`
   - Cause: Incorrect MongoDB URI or server is not running.
-  - Solution: Ensure MongoDB is running and check the URI given in `mogoose.connect()`.
+  - Solution: Ensure MongoDB is running and check the URI given in `mogoose.connect()`.\
-    Edit MongoDB Connection String to `127.0.0.1` if MongoDB is still not connecting.
+    or Edit MongoDB Connection String to `127.0.0.1` if MongoDB is still not connecting.

 ---